nzfeng/gc-polyscope-tetmesh-demo/README.md

-# Manipulating tet meshes with geometry-central and Polyscope
+# Manipulating tet meshes with geometry-central (using libigl) and Polyscope

 ![teaser](data/teaser.png?raw=true)